Extend the engine — safely.

 Install any plugin from the marketplace and it works immediately.
 The runtime resolves dependencies, validates capabilities, and handles versioning — so you never have to.

-$ kb plugin install @kb-labs/commit-generator
+$ kb marketplace install @kb-labs/commit-entry

-Resolving dependencies...
+Resolving @kb-labs/commit-entry@latest...

 Done.
-2 commands registered.
+6 commands registered.

 Run kb commit --help to get started.